Guinea media set strike after government shuts opposition radio

-CONAKRY (Reuters) - Guinean media called a 24-hour strike for Thursday in protest at the government’s closure of an opposition-owned radio station for one month in the run-up to an election after a listener had called on air for an uprising.
+CONAKRY (Reuters) - Guinean media called a 24-hour strike for Thursday in protest at the government’s closure of an opposition-owned radio station for one month before the June 30 election after a listener called on the air for an uprising.

-The long-delayed vote on June 30 is supposed to seal a transition to democracy after a 2008 military coup in the mineral-rich West African nation.
-But the opposition fears it will be rigged and has staged protests to try to block it.
+The long-delayed vote is supposed to seal a democratic transition after a 2008 military coup in the mineral-rich West African nation.
+But the opposition says it fears the ballot will be rigged and has staged violent protests to try to block it.

-The government ministers and senior opposition members met with a United Nations mediator on Monday, a first such meeting since the crisis began two years ago.

-Political tension has alarmed many investors in Guinea, the world’s largest exporter of bauxite, threatening to deter much-needed capital as it seeks to diversify its economy.
+Increasing political tension has alarmed many investors in the West African country, the world’s largest exporter of bauxite, threatening to deter much-needed capital as it seeks to diversify its economy.

 The state communications regulator suspended Planete FM radio on Thursday after a caller urged a revolt against President Alpha Conde.
-Planete FM, owned by opposition spokesman Aboubacar Sylla, cut the caller off and criticised his appeal.
+Planete FM, owned by opposition spokesman Abdoulaye Sylla, cut the caller off and criticized his appeal.

 “The National Communications Council’s decision respects neither the law on freedom of the press nor the constitution,” said Boubacar Yacine Diallo, head of the URTELGUI media association.
 “We demand that the CNC revoke this sanction.”